NitishKumar-blip/Palo-Alto-Networks-HR-Analytics/README.md

 Salary and Compensation Insights
 Performance Evaluation Metrics
 Interactive Filters and Visualizations

-TECHNOLOGY USED
+TECHNOLOGY USED :

-Python Pandas NumPy Matplotlib Seaborn Tableau Dataset
+Python
+Pandas
+NumPy
+Matplotlib
+Seaborn
+Tableau
+Power Bi

 The dataset contains employee-related information such as: